 He speaks into the darkness and into that void.
 Will you allow His light to speak into your void?
 Will you listen?

-From my own experience I have to inform you the enemy is persistent.
-You have to keep telling him to back off by reminding yourself of God’s truth.
-By singing a worship song.
-Tell him you will not allow darkness to speak to louder than His Light.
+From my own experience, the enemy is relentless.
+The habits you’ve created for years are persistent because they are deeply engrained.
+So you have to lean into His Spirit for strength and for truth-telling.
+You have to keep telling the devil to back off by reminding yourself of God’s truth or by singing a worship song.
+Tell the enemy you will not allow darkness to speak louder than His Light.
 When the gaping hole of darkness comes crouching in, you can call on your daddy, your Almighty Heavenly Father, call on His name.